DaveBackus/Data_Bootcamp/docs/index.rst

+.. _tut-bootcamp:

 #############
 Data Bootcamp
 #############

-**This is work in progress, use at your own risk.
-Comments welcome.**
+**Work in progress, use at your own risk.**

-Current version of this material:  http://pages.stern.nyu.edu/~dbackus/bootcamp/
+Current version of this material:  ??

+We have students every term who would like to get some programming experience in the belief that it will expand their career opportunities.
+As one student put it:  "I can do most things in Excel, but I don't think that will be true in five years."
+We think they're right.
+Excel is fine, but for lots of data applications, Python offers a more powerful and efficient platform.
+In economic terms:  learning Python is a significant investment, but once you've made it the marginal cost of data work will be a lot lower.

-Material for a future course at NYU Stern using Python to study economic, financial, and business data.
+We developed (or rather, are developing) this document with the idea of teaching a data courses at NYU Stern that uses Python to study economic, financial, and business data.
-Most of it is intended for classroom use, which means it may be somewhat mysterious if you try to work through it on your own.
+It's intended for classroom use, which means you may find it somewhat mysterious if you try to work through it on your own.
-And even more mysterious because it's at an early stage of development.
+And probably even more mysterious than that because it's work in progress.
+We're posting it now only because we're doing an informal version for a few interested students.

+Comments welcome on all of this:  the idea, the execution, the details.

 Contents
 --------

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    prelim
-   python1
+   basics
    pandas
    graphics